niivue/niivue/README.md

 # Alternatives

-There are several open source JavaScript NIfTI viewers.
+There are several open source JavaScript voxel viewers.
 What makes NiiVue unique is how it leverages the shaders functions and 3D textures introduced with WebGL 2.0.
 The minimal design makes it easy to integrate with existing web pages quickly in order to build powerful web-based viewers and support cloud-based analysis pipelines.
 Unlike many alternatives, NiiVue does **not** use [three.js](https://threejs.org).
 This means the screen is only refreshed when needed (preserving battery life and helping your computer do other tasks).
 On the other hand, NiiVue does not have access to the three.js user interface widgets, requiring developers to create their own custom widgets (e.g. using VueJS, React, Angular or pure HTML).
 Since there are numerous free alternatives, you can choose the optimal tool for your task.
-[Francesco Giorlando](https://f.giorlando.org/2018/07/web-viewers-for-fmri/) describes some of the differences between different tools.

 | Tool                                                                     | Live Demos                                                               |
 | ------------------------------------------------------------------------ | ------------------------------------------------------------------------ |